secondlevel/Diabetic-Retinopathy-Detection/README.md

 ## Requirement

-In this work, you have two option to build the environment.
+In this work, you can use the following two option to build the environment.

 ### First option (recommend)
 ```bash